When was the last time you performed a content audit?

 Using tools can help you simplify the content audit process and save you time, money, and resources.

 Q2.
-What is a content audit used for?
+What does a content audit do?

-A. A content audit is used to do a qualitative analysis of all of the content on a website.
+A. A content audit is used to conduct a qualitative analysis of all of the content on a website.
 It helps you identify the strengths and weaknesses of your content strategy to optimize and improve your ROI.

 Q3.
 Which tool is the best fit for doing a content audit?